Retail marketing: Pricing tactics

 High-low pricing refers to the practice of offering goods at a high price for a period of time, followed by offering the same goods at a low price for a predetermined time.
 This practice is widely used by chain stores selling homewares.
-The main disadvantage of the high-low tactic is that consumers tend to become aware of the price cycles and time their purchases to coincide with a low-price cycle.
+The main disadvantage of the high-low tactic is that consumers tend to become aware of the price cycles and time their purchases to coincide with the low-price cycle.